Delphinoid/futurism-setup/README.md

 ## Starting the Server

-Open runServer.sh and modify lines 7-9 to use the actual paths to node and npm on your system (I've left my paths in as an example).
-Then just put runServer.sh in the directory containing your futurism-http, futurism-multi, globe and redis folders and run it with the following commands:
+Open runServer.sh and modify lines 3-5 to use the actual paths to node and npm on your system (I've left my paths in as an example).
+You can also change the default port and bind addresses in runDatabase.sh.
+Then just put them directory containing your futurism-http, futurism-multi, globe and redis folders and run them with the following commands:
 ```
 cd /path/to/runServer.sh
+sudo ./runDatabase.sh
 sudo ./runServer.sh
 ```
-If it doesn't work, try executing this command and retrying:
+If it doesn't work, try executing these commands and retrying:
 ```
+chmod +x runDatabase.sh
 chmod +x runServer.sh
 ```
+Please give the databases time to start before starting globe, multi and http.